 The NDSCS Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000, and has full approval from the North Dakota Board of Nursing, 919 South 7th Street, Suite 504, Bismarck, ND 58504, 701-328-9777.
 This accreditation exemplifies high-quality instruction.

-This program requires a newer model personal computer capable of completing the assignments required by the nursing program (Windows 7 Operating System or newer).
-Contact program for more information.
+This program requires a personal computer capable of completing the assignments required by the nursing program (Windows 7 Operating System or newer).